cournape/Bento/doc/source/guides.rst

     * Define new bento commands
     * Customization of the build process (e.g. compiler flags, linked libraries, etc...)
-    * Adding new tools in the build process (cython, source code generator, etc...)
+    * Add new tools in the build process (cython, source code generator, etc...)
-    * Using a different build tool than the one included in bento (waf, scons or even make).
+    * Use of a different build tool than the one included in bento (waf, scons or even make).
-    * addition new options to an existing command
+    * add new options to an existing command

 Instead of craming too many features in the bento.info, bento allows you to add one (or more) "hook" files, which are regular python modules, but under the